-Changing the face of a sign shall not require a sign permit, if such change is made solely for the purpose of maintenance. provided that such a change is made to an existing sign face, without changing the sign type or dimensions.
+Changing the face of a sign shall not require a sign permit, if such change is made solely for the purpose of maintenance.

 G. SIGN MAINTENANCE

 1. The property owner is responsible for proper permitting, installation and maintenance of all signs on the property, unless a tenant is designated by the property owner, in writing, as the responsible party.
 The party named on the permit shall be the party responsible for the installation and maintenance of the sign.